 You can eat them now if you like, but at this point they will be much softer than real Haribo Gold-Bears.

-After a couple days standing and one day lying down, your bears should become much chewier.
+After a couple of days standing and one day lying down, your bears should become much chewier.
 The longer you leave them out, the chewier they will get.

 When the bears are chewy enough for you, seal them up in an airtight zip-top bag or storage container.